anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that {{RFC6762}} Section 9 provides support for conflict resolution in situations when an DNS-SD with mDNS responder receives a mDNS response with inconsistent data.
 Note that {{RFC8990}} does not support conflict resolution of mDNS, which may be a limitation for its application.

-The pledge constructs a local host name based on device local information (product-serial-number), which results in "product-serial-number._brski-pledge._tcp.local".
+The pledge constructs a local host name based on device local information (product-serial-number), which results in `<product-serial-number>._brski-pledge._tcp.local`.
 The product-serial-number composition is manufacturer dependent and may contain information regarding the manufacturer, the product type, and further information specific to the product instance.
 To allow distinction of pledges, the product-serial-number therefore needs to be sufficiently unique.

 In the absence of a more general discovery as defined in {{I-D.eckert-anima-brski-discovery}} the Registrar-Agent MUST use

-* "&lt;product-serial-number&gt;._brski-pledge._tcp.local", to discover a specific pledge, e.g., when connected to a local network.
+* `<product-serial-number>._brski-pledge._tcp.local`, to discover a specific pledge, e.g., when connected to a local network.
-* "_brski-pledge._tcp.local" to get a list of pledges to be bootstrapped.
+* `_brski-pledge._tcp.local` to get a list of pledges to be bootstrapped.

-A manufacturer may allow the pledge to react on DNS-SD with mDNS discovery without his product-serial-number contained.
+A manufacturer may allow the pledge to react on DNS-SD with mDNS discovery without its product-serial-number contained.
 This allows a commissioning tool to discover pledges to be bootstrapped in the domain.
 The manufacturer support this functionality as outlined in {{sec_cons_mDNS}}.

 Establishing network connectivity of the pledge is out of scope of this document but necessary to apply DNS-SD with mDNS.
 For Ethernet it is provided by simply connecting the network cable.